AgileVentures/av-static-website/source/blog_articles/2017-09-21-av-ecosystem-review-cocoon-home-straight.html.markdown

 end
 ```

-and the edit project acceptance failures look pretty much like form field names just need to be changed, but actually the step definition needs a further change, specifically:
+and the project "edit" acceptance failures look pretty much like form field names just need to be changed, but actually the step definition needs a further change, specifically:

 ```rb
     if hash[:github_url].present?